Student (National) Visa

 Required documents for family members

-For each family member accompanying the student, the documents listed above must be provided.
+For each family member accompanying the student, the following documents must be provided:

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.